Ziptility/RxDBDotNet/example/livedocs-client/LiveDocsThemeInstruction.md

 1. Maintain styled components in `StyledComponents.tsx`.
 2. Use `globals.css` for baseline styles and utility classes.

+## Dark Mode Implementation

+1. The application now uses a dark mode theme by default.
+2. Ensure all new components and styles are designed with dark mode in mind.
+3. Use the color variables defined in `globals.css` for consistency.
+4. When adding new colors, consider their appearance in dark mode.

 ## Continuous Improvement

 1. Regularly refactor components for simplicity and reusability.
 2. Incorporate Material-UI best practices when relevant.
-3. Seek opportunities to enhance the monochromatic, minimalist design.
+3. Seek opportunities to enhance the dark mode, minimalist design.

 ## AI-Specific Instructions